[Article links updated. Originally published on May 3, 2019.]

 Why Experiential Marketing Is Important

 Whether it’s for a B2C or B2B audience, experiential marketing is one of the most effective ways to build brand awareness.
-According to a report by Mosaic and the Event Marketing Institute, 65% of consumers believe that live events or demos help them to better understand a brand.
-This means any and all industries can benefit from experiential marketing efforts.
+Live events or product demonstrations can help audiences to better understand a brand, which means any and all industries can benefit from experiential marketing efforts.

 With more than 25% of people now using ad-blocking software — not to mention the fast-forward functionality of DVRs — it’s more difficult for traditional advertising to resonate with consumers.
 A well-planned experiential campaign cuts through the noise and reaches consumers where they work, live, and play.

 Consumers no longer pay as much attention to traditional marketing efforts; they would rather experience what a brand offers.
 Experiential marketing allows them to control their interactions with brands and decide whether they want to share those experiences with other people — sort of like hashtags on social media.

 If you try your hand at experiential marketing, make sure your campaign is both innovative and authentic to your brand.
 Furthermore, your campaign should be inherently shareable and encourage its participants to invite others in their network to join the fun.
 Above all else, be sure to set clear and measurable goals prior to launch.
 Without a defined target, you will have no way to properly track your success.

 Experiential marketing continues to gain popularity with companies that want to build lasting connections with their audiences.
 Now is the time to determine whether it can do the same for your brand.